Brussels Sprouts with Warm Bacon Vinaigrette

 Tagged appetizers, diet, health, salads, sides, slimming, snacks, veggies

 This recipe is actually better than it sounds.
 I’ve read that some people puree the mix and make it into pancakes.
-You might think this is a little weird, but I promise that it keeps you full all morning so that you’re not tempted to eat treats at the office.
-Try it!
+You might think this is a little weird, but I promise that it keeps you full all morning!

 Egg White Oatmeal for One